omundy/learn-computers/topics/data-types.md

 "Chevrolet", "Blazer", 2000
 "Toyota", "RAV4", 1999
 ```

+---

+CSV is one of the most common ways that tabular data is stored (in `.csv` files), [exchanged](https://en.wikipedia.org/wiki/Data_exchange) across spreadsheets, flat files, and databases, though you can technically delineate the columns with any unique character.

 Note that each row should contain the same number of columns, even if the cell is empty.